What is the difference between MMS and SMS?

 When to use MMS vs. SMS

-Use MMS messages when sending multimedia content to your subscribers, such as new product images, promotional videos, or GIF animations.
+Use MMS messages when sending multimedia content to your subscribers, such as new product images, or GIF animations.
 They grab your target audience’s attention more easily than SMS, increasing click rate and purchase rate.

 SMS is ideal for concise messages that require immediate delivery, such as: